Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Additional Outcomes:

 A notable impact of the project, which was to some extent anticipated but is more pronounced than expected, is the appreciation of both farmers and service providers for the learning circle model, which emphasizes both content and connection among participants.
 A very successful in-person learning circle kicked off a connection among the farmers and between farmers and service providers which has persisted even in the virtual space.
 Taking time for individual introductions and for farmers to express their own goals, struggles, and progress, even when this takes up fully a quarter of a two-hour virtual session, has proven to be very important for the participants.
-The virtual nature of many of our learning circles does limit individualized conversations among participants, but one-on-one phone calls with each farmer in January have helped create additional connections.
-As a deliverable of our related PA-CIG grant, we plan to offer a series of train-the-trainer workshops for service providers focused on the learning circle model, both as it relates specifically to soil health education and as a general education and outreach tool for women producers.
+The virtual nature of many of our learning circles did limit individualized conversations among participants, but one-on-one phone calls with each farmer in January of 2023 and 2024 helped create additional connections.
+As a deliverable of our related PA-CIG grant, we offered a pair of train-the-trainer workshops for service providers focused on the learning circle model, both as it relates specifically to soil health education and as a general education and outreach tool for producers.
 The positive response of participants to this model has reaffirmed our belief in the effectiveness of farmer networks to support both business viability and conservation practice adoption.

 Success stories:

-A farmer from near Gettysburg, PA, wrote: “I love this group so much!!
-I’m learning a ton and the personalities of the women are so enjoyable to be around!”
+Unsolicited feedback from farmers (see evaluations for additional feedback) includes: “I love this group so much!!
+I’m learning a ton and the personalities of the farmers are so enjoyable to be around!”

 YouTube link to Soil Health for Vegetable and Cut Flower Systems